Free Walking Tour Berlin

 Alexanderplatz: The Heart of East Berlin

-Former Border Crossing Point at Bornholmer Straße
+Former place of check-point at the Bornholmer Straße

 Exploring Mauerpark: A Remnant of the Berlin Wall